 When I first found out about the “Baby Foot craze” on social media, I was quite surprised to see so many pictures of feet in different stages of peeling being shared around – definitely not a sight you’ll want to linger on.
 What intrigued me, however, and made me ultimately buy the product, was the incredible claim that the manufacturers put forth.

-The Baby Foot peel was designed to act as a natural compound exfoliating and moisturizing your foot.
+The Baby Foot peel we review was designed to act as a natural compound exfoliating and moisturizing your foot.
 It is based on natural fruit acid which is much more mild and pleasant than other acids, while conveniently and efficiently penetrating the skin and removing dead skin tissue.

 The web is filled with testimonials claiming the foot peel is revolutionary and that it can improve a whole host of foot related problems(and foot odor).
 Do all these facts pan out?
 We shall see.